JohnXLivingston/peertube-plugin-livechat/support/documentation/content/en/documentation/admin/settings.md

 {{% livechat_label prosody_peertube_uri_description %}}

-If this settings is left empty, and you are using Peertube >= 5.1 or later, the plugin will use values from your Peertube configuration file to guess on which interface and port request have to be done.
+If this setting is left empty, and you are using Peertube >= 5.1 or later, the plugin will use values from your Peertube configuration file to guess on which interface and port request have to be done.

 In last resort, it will use your Peertube public URI.
 So, any API Call will go throught your Nginx server.